what happens if you put too much cement in concrete

 In basic terms, concrete is the final product, while cement is just a component of the mixture that makes concrete.

-The next part of the construction of concrete involves what is known as the paste.
+The next part of concrete construction involves what is known as the paste.
 This comprises three primary elements: water, cement, and air.
 The ratio of this mixture defines much of the strength and durability of concrete when it sets.
-This will be the primary focus of this article.

 According to the Portland Cement Association, the typical ratios for the different components of concrete are 60–75% aggregate, 7–15% cement, 14–21% water, and up to 8% air.